-Our physical health services include treating infections and injuries, monitoring chronic diseases such as diabetes and high blood pressure, gynecological exams, immunizations, allergy injections, prescribing medications, lab work, providing health maintenance care for students, and routine cholesterol/blood glucose checks.
+Our physical health services include treating infections and injuries, monitoring chronic diseases such as diabetes and high blood pressure, gynecological exams, immunizations, allergy injections, prescribing medications, lab work, providing health maintenance care for students and routine cholesterol/blood-glucose checks.
 Office visits are free of charge; however, any lab work sent to another facility will be billed to the student's insurance.

 Our mental health services include evaluation, time-limited psychotherapy, group therapy referrals, and medication management.
 We assist students with issues such as stress management, depression, anxiety, eating disorders, cultural adjustment, self-esteem, relationship concerns, family issues, anger management, addictions, and more.

-You may be seen at SHWC as many times as you like while you are registered for class.
+You may be seen at the SHWC as many times as you like while you are registered for class.

 At times you may give permission to your therapist to disclose confidential information so that, for example, your therapist can consult with your physician.
-Such permission would be given in writing and you would precisely specify the conditions of the disclosure.
-You may withdraw that permission at any time for any reason.
+Such permission would be given in writing, and you would precisely specify the conditions of the disclosure.
+You may also withdraw that permission at any time for any reason.

-SHWC may need to disclose confidential information without your consent or authorization in specific circumstances, including the following:
+The SHWC may need to disclose confidential information without your consent or authorization in specific circumstances, including the following: